luciomartinez/luciomartinez.github.io/_posts/2020-08-25-3-ways-to-integrate-a-nodejs-app-with-firebase.md

 ```

 The script `bin/www.js` will serve the application configuring the HTTP server.
-The application main entry is `app.js` which configures the app (eg. routes, middlewares, etc.) and requires the app's source from the `src` directory.
+The application main entry is `app.js` which configures the app
+(eg. routes, middlewares, etc.) and requires the app's source from the `src/` directory.
 The `test/` directory contains `*.spec.js` files testing each script at the `src/` directory.

 Now it's time to talk about the Cloud Functions integration.